INTERNAL FAMILY SYSTEMS

 IFS can be used for just about any mental health concern and is used strongly in trauma work too.

-Developed by Pat Ogden, Sensorimotor Psychotherapy is working and understanding the effects that trauma has on the body as well.
-Incorporating both mind and body together as a form of treating trauma.
+Developed by Pat Ogden, Sensorimotor Psychotherapy is working and understanding the effects of trauma that is not only in the mind but held in the body as well.
+Working with both mind and body in trauma work, provides a more wholistic experience towards resolving these memories and feelings that keep you trapped in the cycles of trauma.

 Sensorimotor Psychotherapy® draws from somatic therapies, neuroscience, attachment theory, and cognitive approaches, as well as from the Hakomi Method.